 I am the Tech Administrator for the Winding Path Initiative Board of Directors.
 Besides having maintained a national LARP group’s entire tech stack for years, I’ve made a number of personal projects, especially for the LARP community, as well as contributions to other open source projects.
 Some of my work can be found on my GitHub Profile.

 - Technology for WPI.
 Current projects are:

-- wpi-hub, a user hub for WPI members, including managing memberships, location tracking, and officers permissions.
+- wpi-hub, a user hub for WPI members, including managing memberships, location tracking, and officer permissions.
 This is an extension on Echo Gregor’s User Hub, adding support for user authentication using Amazon Cognito and further expansion of permissions and editing.

 - wpi-ui, a unified UI for the user hub and future WPI tech, which uses Amazon Cognito for member authentication (moving to Auth0 in the next release).
 Built on Angular and Bootstrap 4.

 - Both the wpi-hub and wpi-ui projects are now live, as WPI Member Services.
 Accounts for the staging instance can be given on request for demo.

 - Technology for Huldufolk.
 I have quick scripts to simplify public playtesting, which will eventually coalesce into an online character sheet and management system.
 Currently there are cantrips for: